Home – EA2020

-Our team of Architectural Designers consists of highly talented creatives and technicians alike.
+Our team of architectural designers consist of highly talented creatives and technicians alike.
 We love a good challenge and never fail to design and deliver.
-From residential property to cultural buildings and iconic commercial landmarks, our team’s experience spans projects of all description.
+From residential property to cultural buildings and iconic commercial landmarks, our architects in London have experience suitable for projects of all description.

 Dedicated Planning Consultants

-Our team of Architects, Designers, Surveyors, Technicians and Planning Officers have seen it all before.
-We’re the leading residential Architecture Studio in the United Kingdom and have worked with projects of all shapes and sizes.
-This means we have helped thousands of people extend up and down the country – all from under one roof!
+Our team of designers, surveyors, technicians, planning officers and architects in London have seen it all before.
+We’re the leading residential architecture studio in the United Kingdom, having worked with projects of all shapes and sizes.
+This means that we have helped thousands of people extend their properties up and down the county – all from under one roof!